emk/rdf-agraph/README.md

 # rdf-agraph: Ruby AllegroGraph adapter for RDF.rb

-[AllegroGraph][allegrograph]&#174; is a commercial RDF data store written in Lisp.
-AllegroGraph supports advanced queries and social network analysis.
+[AllegroGraph][allegrograph]&#174; is a commercial RDF data store.
+AllegroGraph supports ACID transactions, federation, Prolog-style queries and social network analysis.
 You can run [AllegroGraph Free Edition][free] on 64-bit Linux systems and store up to 50 million triples.
 (See below for installation instructions.)

 [RDF.rb][rdfrb] is an excellent Ruby library for working with RDF.
 It supports a huge variety of RDF repositories and formats, and it's very